 - 12 Free Elective Credits

-A year of study in Germany will help prepare you for multiple careers in a rapidly changing, global environment and give you a chance to learn about another culture and language.
+Our International Computer Science major features a year spent living and studying in Germany en route to a dual degree from Rose-Hulman and Hochschule Ulm.
+ICS will prepare you for multiple careers in a rapidly changing, global environment and give you a chance to learn about another culture and language.
 You’ll also learn fundamental concepts and techniques that will last longer than present computer science technology.